Miscellaneous solo piano compositions (Rachmaninoff): Works

 In the autumn of 1885, the twelve-year-old Rachmaninoff entered the home of Nikolai Zverev to receive private piano instruction and at the end of May 1886, Zverev took his students to Crimea, where Rachmaninoff continued his studies, hoping to gain entrance to Anton Arensky's harmony class at the Moscow Conservatory.
-It was during this time that Rachmaninoff created his first composition, a two-page Étude in F-sharp major (the manuscript is now lost).
+It was during this time that Rachmaninoff created his first composition, a two-page Étude in F♯ major (the manuscript is now lost).
 After admission to the class, he produced more exercises, the earliest of which is a Lento in D minor; it is the only surviving piece of ten he is said to have composed.

 Now beginning to compose independently, Rachmaninoff's next project was a group he titled Three Nocturnes, and is regarded as his first serious attempt at writing for the piano.
-The first nocturne, in F-sharp minor, was written 14–21 November 1887, and has three parts: a beginning and an end in andante cantabile and a central section in allegro.
+The first nocturne, in F♯ minor, was written 14–21 November 1887, and has three parts: a beginning and an end in andante cantabile and a central section in allegro.
 The slower andantes are gentle sections, influenced by Pyotr Tchaikovsky, while the allegro is unnatural and stiff and unusually fast for a nocturne.
 The second piece, in F major, followed on 22–25 November, also contains a slower portion coupled with a quick section.
 No. 3, in C minor, took more than a month to compose, dated from 3 December 1886 to 12 January 1887.
 With a chordal texture spread over the entire keyboard, it is reminiscent of the music of Robert Schumann.
 The nocturnes were published posthumously in Moscow in 1949, but were not assigned an opus number.

 The Four Pieces of 1887 are perhaps Rachmaninoff's first comprehensive works.
 Each has a clear aim and method to attain it, and all unfold with a fluency significantly more advanced than that shown in the previous nocturnes.
-The opening Romance, in F-sharp minor, harks back to Frédéric Chopin's tenderness.
-The E-flat minor Prelude is an unremarkable but well-thought out piece.
+The opening Romance, in F♯ minor, harks back to Frédéric Chopin's tenderness.
+The E♭ minor Prelude is an unremarkable but well-thought out piece.
 The third, a Mélodie in E major, is modestly expressive, but the Gavotte in D major is, although repetitive, the most energetic and vigorous piece.
 These were published posthumously in Moscow in 1948, without an opus number.

 In 1890, after vacationing at Ivanovka, his family's summer residence, Rachmaninoff wrote a letter to Natalia Skalon, a family friend in Moscow, reporting that he had to write a fugue for Arensky's class, "an unpleasant circumstance however you look at it."
 It turned out to resemble a canon more than a fugue, however, and was published in 1949 as Canon in E minor.
 Although written as an assignment, the piece conveys the impression not of an academic contrapuntal exercise but rather of a vivid outburst.
 The texture and harmony show enough advancement over his earlier Four Pieces to indicate that he had been sensible not to publish them as his opus 1.